CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 56: April 3rd, 2017

+**Today's Progress**: Made some updates to my lreaderboard app to improve the performance/responsivness.
+Began work on the Recipie Book app.

+**Thoughts**: I changed the leaderboard site so both sets of data are loaded in initially and just displayed as needed.
+I'm much more pleased with this set up as it is both more responsive for the user and neater in it's implimentation.

+Initial work on the Recipie site is also going well.

 ### Day 55: March 30th, 2017

 **Today's Progress**: My leaderboard app is now up and running, with the functionality working correctly [Camper Leaderboard](http://codepen.io/Cronox/full/EWePmb).